Out-of-bag data

 )

 In general, at least 500 trees are recommended for a random forest fit.
-We’re just using 50 in this case for better illustration of the out-of-bag error curve.
-Also, it helps to make run-times low whenever I need to re-compile the package vignettes.
+We’re just using 10 for illustration.

 User-supplied out-of-bag evaluation functions